Schwalben Law Firm | Lee M. Schwalben, M.D., J.D., LLC

 Why Local Representation Matters

-We understand how local courts like the 14th Judicial District Court of Calcasieu Parish operate and what judges expect when hearing medical malpractice cases.
+Mr. Schwalben understands how local courts like the 14th Judicial District Court of Calcasieu Parish operate and what judges expect when hearing medical malpractice cases.
 This ensures a smoother and more effective legal process.

 FAQs

-A: Yes.
+Yes.
 Even if your child has shown improvement, the initial injury might still justify a claim.
 Temporary disability, medical costs, and emotional distress are still valid reasons to seek compensation.
 A claim can help recover what was lost during treatment and ensure your child receives the support needed if issues resurface later in life.

-Take the First Step Toward Justice
+Take The First Step Toward Justice

-Contact us today to schedule a free consultation.
+Contact his firm today to schedule a free consultation.